 Here are a few other things to consider when picking a nursing bra:

 - Price – Bras can be really expensive, but luckily – given the short amount of time that you’ll use them – many nursing bras are pretty affordable.
 If price is an issue for you, a three-pack of everyday use bras for under $25 like the Surewin Nursing Bras are a great choice.
-If you’re wanting to spend more for look or comfort, the Rosie Pope and Bravado Silk Seamless bras are good options.
+If you’re wanting to spend more for look or comfort, the Kindred Bravely Sublime and Bravado Silk Seamless bras are good options.

 - Comfort – Comfort is more important when it comes to nursing bras than it is with regular bras, because any pressure against your milk ducts from a badly placed underwire or strap could led to a plugged duct.
 None of the bras listed above have wires, and most are seamless because of this issue, so just keep this in mind if you consider other bras.

 - Integration with Hands-free System – Getting nursing bras that integrate with a hands-free pumping bra can be a good way to go.
-The Bravado Clip and Pump hands-free bra is a great option to go with the Bravado Silk Seamless bra (plus Bravado offers other nursing bras that work with it).
-The Rumina nursing bra is another good choice.
+The Kindred Bravely Sublime is a great option.
+The Bravado Clip and Pump hands-free bra and the Rumina nursing bra is another good choice.

 What’s your favorite nursing bra?
 Tell us in the comments!